elm-nyc/elm-syntax/README.md

 ```

 # Types
-Ok - now we can use a bunch of great data types that come with elm core and apply functions, it's time to define our own types.
+Ok - now we can use a bunch of great data types that come with elm core and apply functions, it's time to define our own types...
+LATER.

 ## Basic